kwkevinlin/RoboticHand-ArduinoMyo/README.md

 A program to control the movements of a 3D-printed InMoov prosthetic hand using the Myo armband as the source of movement, and an Arduino board as the servo motors' control unit.

-In collaboratin with Cyrus Liu.
+Semester project with Cyrus Liu.